 Produced by Cryptocurrency Tax Attorneys and Blockchain CPA’s

-Did you know that cryptocurrency needs to be reported to the IRS?
-The IRS is cracking down on cryptocurrency taxation and audits, so you can't avoid crypto taxes entirely.
+Did you know that cryptocurrency needs to be reported to the Internal Revenue System (IRS)?
+The IRS is cracking down on crypto taxation and audits, so it is no longer feasible to simply try to avoid these taxes entirely.

 The IRS included the following question on Form 1040 for 2020 and on Schedule 1 for 2019:

 "At any time did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”

 All taxpayers had to answer either “yes” or “no”.
 So, what kind of implications does this question have?

 First, if anyone who answered “no” is found to have taken part in cryptocurrency transactions, the IRS could charge them a heavy fine on the grounds that they deliberately hid such transactions.

 Second, the IRS will pay close attention to whether anyone who answered “yes” did indeed report their crypto-related income properly.
 To avoid any fines, legal action, or other serious consequences, you must report your cryptocurrency on your tax return.